c-blake/cligen/DETAILS.md

 (only the lowest order byte is significant on many OSes).
 Conventionally, zero status indicates a successful exit.
 If the return type of the proc wrapped by dispatch is int (or convertible to int) then that value will be propagated to become the exit code.
-Otherwise the return of the wrapped proc is discarded unless ``echoResult=true`` is passed in which case the result is printed as long as there is a type to string/``$`` converter in scope.
+Otherwise. `cligen` checks to see if `$` is in scope/echo result works and echos it if so (unless `noAutoEcho` is passed).
+Trying to echo can be forced by passing ``echoResult=true``.
 Command-line syntax errors cause programs to exit with status 1 and print a help message.
+Explicit requests for help via --help or -h or --version, on the other hand, exit with status 0.

 Usage String Adjustment
 =======================